Wtorek Izsak first learned how to use a conductor at the age of eight.

 It was a young woman.
 She had dark skin, a shaved head, and sunken eyes.
 Her uniform indicated that she was Ariesian.
 He recognized her.
 They had been part of a joint training exercise camp together months earlier.
 Gabrielle Law, was it?

 “That’s not how you recruit people to a cause, Gabrielle,” came another voice.
-It was a pale young man with jet black hair.
+It was a dark-skinned young man with jet black hair.
 His eyes were as hollow as his cheeks.
 He looked like he’d drop dead any minute.

 “I know what I’m doing, Moerani,” Gabrielle sighed before turning her attention back to Izsak.
 “So, you like killing kids then?”